Listener Rebecca Stoner Kirts recently shared a photo in the Facebook Group of her transplanted iris along with an enchanting caption.

-You can do this a number of ways.
+You can do this in several ways.
 One of the simplest things you can do is remove any leaves that are shadowing the fruit.
-You can also elevate your pumpkins by putting them on a piece wood to prevent rot.
+You can also elevate your pumpkins by putting them on a piece of wood to prevent rot.

 Reviving the little botanic spark in your heart

-Alright, as promised, here's the second remarkable story about Olaus Rudbeck that I hope you'll carry with you and share with others; especially if you teach horticulture in some fashion or work with kids in hort.
+Alright, as promised, here's the second remarkable story about Olaus Rudbeck.
+One I hope you'll carry with you and share with others, primarily if you teach horticulture in some fashion or work with kids in horticulture.

-But the students at the time, thought botany was a topic for old ladies or apothecaries or pharmacists and they derided anyone with an interest in the topic by calling them " a grass reader."
-Rudbeck who was clearly out of touch with the perception of botany, expected to find his lecture room filled.
-It says he waited "hour after hour" but not one person showed up.
+But the students at the time thought botany was a topic for old ladies or apothecaries or pharmacists, and they derided anyone with interest in the subject by calling them " a grass reader."
+Rudbeck, who was clearly out of touch with the perception of botany, expected to find his lecture room filled.
+It says he waited "hour after hour," but not one person showed up.

 Thanks for listening to the daily gardener,